- Customer Experience

 2. Ensure a quick customer service response time

-Gamers’ playing time is precious.
-According to gaming market research company EEDAR, 40% of mobile gamers alone spend one to five hours a week playing.
-For many, it’s how they survive their commutes or how they unwind after work.
-That’s why the cornerstone of any gaming customer service strategy should be to get gamers back to playing ASAP.
+Playing time is precious.
+This becomes abundantly clear when it comes to mobile gaming.
+In 2022, the BBC reported that people spend 4.8 hours on their phones each day, meanwhile mobile games account for 43% of all smartphone use per Techjury.net.
+Taken together, that equates to approximately two hours of mobile gaming every single day.
+For many, it's how they enjoy their commutes or unwind after work.
+That's why the cornerstone of any gaming customer service strategy should be to get gamers back to playing ASAP.

-First Response Time — and ideally, First Contact Resolution — need to be between 24 to 48 hours for email, with immediate response, and similar resolution time expected for other channels, according to Banna.
+To improve your player experience, you first need to measure important player support metrics.
+First response time — and ideally, first contact resolution — need to be between 24 to 48 hours for email, with immediate response, and similar resolution time expected for other channels.
 Even a quick personal acknowledgement that their message has been received, and providing a deadline for a response in full, will do wonders.
-“Typically, [gamers] thank us for letting them know that they weren’t being ignored and they’re pretty much happy to just continue on with us trying to help them out,” adds Annibale.
+"Typically, [gamers] thank us for letting them know that they weren't being ignored and they're pretty much happy to just continue on with us trying to help them out," adds Annibale.

 3. Provide added value by anticipating issues and creating self-help options

 According to the Entertainment Software Association, players believe that gaming provides more value for their money than any other form of entertainment.
-Basic gaming customer support needs to maintain that value outside the game.
-To that end, companies need to invest in predictive customer service that anticipates gamers’ needs and queries before they ask for help.
+Basic gaming player support services need to maintain that value outside the game.
+To that end, companies need to invest in predictive and proactive customer service that anticipates gamers' needs and queries before they ask for help.

-“You have to know what the typical questions are so that you’re in a position to tackle those fairly quickly,” says Banna.
+This includes knowing what the frequently asked questions are so that your team is in the best position to resolve them quickly.
 Doing the legwork can boost multiple aspects of gaming customer service — for instance, more effective content moderation, more in-depth self-help sections and empowering community managers to be better equipped to address issues brought up on various forums like Reddit or Discord.

 Game-breaking bugs and corrupted save files are two common reasons why gamers give up on a game.
 Luckily, they're both problems developers can fix if customer support is willing to listen.